Role gating

 Examples in this vault:

-Try clicking these as a public visitor: the link itself renders as "unresolved" (muted text, no anchor), and a direct URL hit returns the variant's styled 404 page.
+Try clicking these as a public visitor: the link itself renders as "unresolved" (muted text, no anchor), and a direct URL hit returns the 404 page.

 Callout-level (paragraph-scoped redaction)